 ● Add the drained beans and 8+ cups of water.

 ● Boil until the beans are very soft.

 ● Add salt, cilantro, grated ginger, and pomegranate juice if you want.

 ● You can strain the beans out and just drink the broth, or leave them in for texture.

 Originally the taste and thickening agent came from regional orchid root bulbs.
-Now we use cornstarch, but rice flour would also be a good choice.
+Now we use cornstarch.
+Rice flour would also be a good choice.

 ● 4 cups milk